-This is the updated link to the 2013 Iowa Bill Tally.
-Check out how much your Senator or Representative sponsored in spending during the last legislative session.
+This is the updated link to the 2014 Iowa Bill Tally.
+Check out how much your Senator or Representative sponsored to spend during the last legislative session.

-The February Newsletter has been added for the month.
-This month's newsletter looks at how the public entities in Iowa are concerning their debt load.
+The July Newsletter has been added for the month.
+This month's newsletter looks at the Iowa Bill Tally data that is reported this month on the IOWA TRANSPARENCY Website.

 About Public Interest Institute

 The Public Interest Institute (PII) is an independent, non-profit organization.
 We do research on principles and methods to promote and encourage human rights, economic freedom, economic growth, and the creation of jobs here in Iowa.
 We research issues such as limiting government spending and privatization of government services.

 “We might hope to see the finances of the Union as clear and intelligible as a merchant’s books, so that every member of Congress and every man of any mind in the Union should be able to comprehend them, to investigate abuses, and consequently to control them.”